remotion-dev/remotion/packages/docs/docs/lambda/serverless-framework-integration.md

 ---
-image: /generated/articles-docs-lambda-serverless-com-integration.png
+image: /generated/articles-docs-lambda-serverless-framework-integration.png
-title: Serverless and Remotion integration with AWS
+title: Serverless Framework and Remotion integration with AWS
-slug: /lambda/serverless-com-integration
+slug: /lambda/serverless-framework-integration
 crumb: "Serverless"
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will show you how to use Remotion with [Serverless](https://www.serverless.com/).
+This guide will show you how to use Remotion with [Serverless Framework](https://www.serverless.com/).
 To supplement this guide, two projects have been created.
 The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) contains a remotion composition and utility scripts for deploying and deleting Remotion Lambda in AWS.
 The [serverless-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/serverless-app) contains a Serverless project that deploys two Lambda functions.
 The [render_handler](https://github.com/alexfernandez803/remotion-serverless/blob/main/serverless-app/render_handler.ts) function, when invoked, will call the deployed Remotion Lambda function to render a video.
 The [progress_handler]([https://github.com/alexfernandez803/remotion-serverless/blob/main/serverless-app/progress_handler.ts]) function tracks the progress of the render.
 Both functions are configured to be invoked through [API Gateway](https://aws.amazon.com/api-gateway/) and are secured by [Cognito](https://aws.amazon.com/cognito/).
 The API Gateway and Cognito setup are automatically created by the Serverless deployment script upon execution of `serverless deploy`.
-This assumes that you have knowledge in using [Serverless](https://www.serverless.com/) and understanding the syntax of [serverless.yml](https://www.serverless.com/framework/docs/providers/aws/guide/serverless.yml).
+This assumes that you have knowledge in using [Serverless Framework](https://www.serverless.com/) and understanding the syntax of [serverless.yml](https://www.serverless.com/framework/docs/providers/aws/guide/serverless.yml).

 ## remotion-app